Table of Contents

 4. Saving Early For College

 Set up a 529 savings account as soon as you have a social security number for your child.
 Start saving early for college to benefit from tax advantages and compounding growth.
 You are not limited to the plan offered in your home state.
 There are many investment choices to suit anyone.
-Don’t get so overwhelmed at the choices that you end up not activating the account.
+Don’t get so overwhelmed at the options that you end up not activating the account.

 5. Keep Up Your Retirement Savings